wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 Tune the resource allocations under normal and heavy load and see how the application response to traffic spikes.
 You can use the `kubectl top` command to view resource utilisation on Nodes and Pods.

+### Incorporating the Finance Package

+Up to now we've only been working with one Docker image (for the Image Processing app) and the corresponding pods connect to the Finance Package app deployed on Azure.
+Let's now try incorporating the Finance Package within the cluster.

+> The Docker Hub image for the Finance Package app is available under the name `corndelldevopscourse/mod13-workshop-finance-package:scenarios`

+Like with the Image Processing app, you'll need to scrape the environment variables from the app configuration.

+You'll also want to setup a service so that the Image Processing app can access the Finance Package app and vice versa.
+> Make sure not to expose the Finance Package externally!
 ### Security

 We've so far only used a single service and exposed it fairly crudely, but what if we want a more advanced [ingress](https://docs.microsoft.com/en-us/azure/aks/ingress-basic)?